 Good Divorce Week is organised by Resolution, formerly the Solicitors’ Family Law Association, and will highlight the organisation’s calls for ‘no-fault’ divorce to become an option for divorcing couples.

-Peter Martin’s top tips for divorcing or separating well
+Ten top tips for divorcing or separating well

-As a divorce lawyer – now more accurately called a Family Lawyer – of more than 40 years’ experience I have learnt that how one starts the process can dictate the whole tenor of the future of your divorce or separation.
+As a divorce lawyer – now more accurately called a Family Lawyer – with more than 40 years’ experience I have learnt that how one starts the process can dictate the whole tenor of the future of your divorce or separation.

 So here are my top ten tips for an amicable divorce and my tips for trying to protect the children: